Vietnam.vn - Nền tảng quảng bá Việt Nam

 On May 21, the 76th World Health Assembly (WHA) opened in Geneva, Switzerland, focusing on "saving lives and improving health for all".

-The World Health Organization (WHO) has announced that 2023 is the 75th anniversary of the organization, according to which the 76th WHA will determine the immediate and long-term future of WHO, starting with the draft budget for the next 2 years, important decisions on sustainable financing and changes to improve WHO's processes and accountability.
+The World Health Organization (WHO) has announced that 2023 is the 75th anniversary year of the organization, and the 76th WHA will determine the immediate and long-term future of WHO, starting with the draft budget for the next two years, important decisions on sustainable financing and changes to improve WHO's processes and accountability.

-WHO chief Tedros Adhanom Ghebreyesus said member states have begun negotiations on an international agreement to ensure the world is better equipped to prevent or respond more effectively to future pandemics.
-It should be a “historic agreement” that would mark a dramatic shift in the approach to global health security after the Covid-19 crisis.
-Negotiations are still at an early stage, but the goal is to have an agreement by the time of the next World Health Assembly in May next year.
+WHO chief Tedros Adhanom Ghebreyesus said that WHO member states have begun negotiations on an international agreement to ensure the world is better equipped to prevent or respond more effectively in the event of another pandemic.
+Tedros Adhanom Ghebreyesus said it must be a "historic agreement" that would mark a dramatic change in the approach to global health security after the Covid-19 crisis.
+He said the negotiation process for the agreement is still in its early stages but the goal is to achieve results by the time of the next WHA meeting in May next year.
 This was also the message of a series of other high-level speakers on the same day.

 News and photos: VNA